top of page

 Personal

-Creativity - divergent thinking
+Creativity - divergent /Neurodivergent thinking

 Once the rules have been learned they can be tested or developed quite safely.
-This further provides a great sense of purpose and challenge to children for whom the static classroom may be intollerably boring.
+This further provides a great sense of purpose and challenge to children for whom the static classroom may be intolerably boring.
 Reasoning through their ideas is essential at this and the highest levels of aircraft design.
-One of the most rewarding aspects of our glider kits is the degree to which they can be modified beyond recongnition and still fly or perform aerobatics as required.
+One of the most rewarding aspects of our glider kits is the degree to which they can be modified beyond recognition and still fly or perform aerobatics as required.

 National Wellbeing